VictorT-GitHub/Becode_StarTup/README.md

 - **Body:** text
 - **Return:** authorID, text, date

-Return this new message data.
+Add and return this new message data if the current user have acces to this conversation.
 Automatically set "authorID" by current user id contained in the authentication cookie.

 - "id" parameter must be a valid conversation id.